 Subsequent Offense - Confiscation and up to ten-day suspension and a meeting with parents.

-- b.
-Use, sale, and/or distribution on school property and/or at school activities. - First Offense Parent contact, confiscation and up to ten-day suspension.
+First Offense - Parent contact, confiscation and up to ten-day suspension.

 Subsequent Offense - Confiscation, ten-day suspension, recommendation for long-term suspension or expulsion, a meeting with parents and police liaison intervention.